221ChungJ/OutReach-Client/README.md

 This will:
 - Install the latest Node.js LTS version
-- Install dependencies for both projects
+- Install dependencies for both clients
 - Start both dev servers
 - Enable hot reloading for source code changes